Yá’át’ééh

 Sabrina Saleha is a Diné (Navajo) and Bengali director, screenwriter and actress.

 As fate would have it, her Navajo mom and Bengali dad found love in the club, and the rest is herstory.
-Sabrina is a fusion of both cultures, Indigenous to this land and the first-generation daughter of an immigrant dad.
-Gone are the days of panicking over which ethnicity checkbox to mark; now she's an artist with an infinite supply of Indian/NDN jokes.
+Sabrina is both Indigenous to this land and the first-generation daughter of an immigrant dad.
+Gone are the days of stressing over which ethnicity checkbox to mark.
+Now, she’s a filmmaker who blends puns and culture like the perfect recipe.

 Before her career in Film/TV…